All Episodes

 And they would want Madoff shut down and they want him to get caught, right?

-To me, this is a no brainer.
+To me, this is a no-brainer.

-And some of these people who are saying, you know, they can't say that are then saying it themselves without using a word.
+And some of these people who are saying, you know, they can't say that, are then saying it themselves without using a word.

 I am told that South Carolina Governor Mark Sanford called me an idiot, not by name.

-But he said anybody who wants Obama to fail is an idiot.
+But he said, anybody who wants Obama to fail is an idiot.

-So I guess he's I've met him a bunch of times.
+So I guess he's, I've met him a bunch of times.

-It's been very nice and going out of his way to come up and say hello.
+He's going out of his way to come up and say hello.

-But see, politicians have different audiences than than I do, and they've got to say things in different ways.
+But see, politicians have different audiences than I do, and they've got to say things in different ways.

-But he just had to say, I don't know.
+But he just had to say, we don't want the president to fail.

-Hell we don't.
+Hell, we don't.

 We want something to blow up here politically.